Your Guide to Setting Up a California Pet Trust

 Golden retriever and tabby cat resting together on a couch in a California home — illustrating pet trust planning

 Your dog doesn’t understand what a will is.
 Your cat has no idea what probate means.
-But they depend on you completely — and if something happens to you, their future is in your hands right now, not later.
+But they depend on you completely—and if something happens to you, their future is in your hands right now.
+Simply leaving them to someone in your will isn’t a secure plan.
+Why?
+Because in the eyes of the law, your pet is property.
+This means any instructions in a will are merely suggestions, not requirements.
+To truly protect them, you need a pet trust.
+This powerful tool creates a legal duty to care for your pet exactly as you wish.

 A pet trust in California is a legally enforceable way to make sure your animals are cared for after you pass away or become incapacitated.
 Unlike a simple pet clause buried in a will, a California pet trust gives a designated trustee real legal authority to hold funds and oversee your pet’s care — and it requires them to use those funds for your animals’ benefit.